Skip to main content

 The DrPH program is a full-time campus-based program of study designed to be completed in three or four years for those applicants with an MPH from a CEPH-accredited institution and at least two years of postgraduate professional public health leadership experience.
 Any students with deficiencies in coursework equivalent in content to the MPH at UC Berkeley must take prerequisite courses either before starting the program or during the first year of the program.

 Students will participate in an integrative doctoral training program that incorporates knowledge and skills from all divisions of the School of Public Health as well as the Schools of Education, Public Policy, Social Welfare and the Haas School of Business.
 The required course work consists of 4 full-time semesters (48 units) and a minimum of 12 units of dissertation research credits.
 This course work encompasses a thorough grounding in leadership, research methods and the application of these methods to the analysis of public health and policy issues.
-Students must fulfill all the course requirements from the Council on Education for Public Health CEPH specific competencies listed in the Student Handbook.
+Students must fulfill all the course requirements from the Council on Education for Public Health CEPH specific competencies listed in the student handbook.
 Due to the diverse experience each student brings to the program, it is expected that students will also select courses and independent studies that advance their knowledge and ultimately their proficiency in all of the core and breadth knowledge areas listed below.

 • Health Politics and Policy Analysis